werner-roman/OSM-and-Stadiamaps-Downloader/README.md

 # OSM Map Downloader

-A Python script for downloading and stitching together OpenStreetMap tiles for a specific geographic region (Panel 18).
+A Python script for downloading and stitching together OpenStreetMap tiles for a specific geographic region.

 ## Features